openservicemesh/osm-docs/content/docs/guides/observability/logs.md

 OSM provides log forwarding by optionally deploying a Fluent Bit sidecar to the OSM controller using the `--set=osm.enableFluentbit=true` flag during installation.
 The user can then define where OSM logs should be forwarded using any of the available [Fluent Bit output plugins](https://docs.fluentbit.io/manual/pipeline/outputs).

 ### Configuring Log Forwarding with Fluent Bit
 By default, the Fluent Bit sidecar is configured to simply send logs to the Fluent Bit container's stdout.
-If you have installed OSM with Fluent Bit enabled, you may access these logs using `kubectl logs -n "<osm-namespace>" <osm-controller-name> -c fluentbit-logger`.
+If you have installed OSM with Fluent Bit enabled, you may access these logs using `kubectl logs -n <osm-namespace> <osm-controller-name> -c fluentbit-logger`.
 This command will also help you find how your logs are formatted in case you need to change your parsers and filters.

 > Note: `<osm-namespace>` refers to the namespace where the osm control plane is installed.